Virginia has a bachelor's degree in Spanish and English literature.

 Captain (Cap) – a Nigerian immigrant, who spends money on women instead of on studies.

-Daniel – one of the boys, he always buy women drinks.
+Daniel – one of the boys, always buys women drinks.

-Bartholomew (Bart) – one of the boys, he spends his time looking for his lost girlfriend.
+Bartholomew (Bart) – one of the boys, spends his time looking for his lost girlfriend.

 Beatrice – Bart’s ex-girlfriend.

 Daisy – Galahad’s first date.